7 Key Elements of a Workplace Emergency Readiness Plan

 Furthermore, a visitor management system can improve overall workplace security.
 Read our blog on workplace security, a guide to protecting your business and people.

 Integrating modern technologies like a digital visitor management system can significantly enhance your workplace’s emergency readiness.
-Vizito, for instance, can provide real-time tracking of individuals in the building, aiding in effective evacuation during emergencies, and improving overall workplace safety.
+Vizito can provide real-time tracking of individuals in the building, aiding in effective evacuation during emergencies, and improving overall workplace safety.

-In addition, as we move towards a hybrid working model, ensuring safety across multiple working environments and scenarios becomes paramount.
-Hence, emergency readiness plans need to evolve to accommodate this new work style.
+As we move towards a hybrid working model, ensuring safety across multiple working environments and scenarios becomes paramount.
+Emergency readiness plans need to evolve to accommodate this new work style.

-For more resources on workplace safety and readiness, consider visiting these external sources:
+For more resources on workplace safety and readiness:

 1. OSHA’s guide on workplace emergencies and evacuations